-The truth is that in addition to hockey and maple trees, Canada is also home to many infamous country music artists.
+The truth is that, in addition to hockey and maple trees, Canada is also home to many renown country music artists.
 These singers have produced well-known music and have even won awards in the country genre.

-And in this post, we’re going to be taking a look at some of the greatest and most famous Canadian country singers of all time.
+And in this post, we’re going to be taking a look at 13of the greatest and most famous Canadian country singers of all time.
 Let’s get started.

 1. Shania Twain

-First, we have one of the greatest, Shania Twain was born Eilleen Regina Edwards in Windsor, Ontario, Canada.
+First, we have one of the greatest, the Queen of Country Pop.
+Shania Twain was born Eilleen Regina Edwards in Windsor, Ontario, Canada.

-Her family struggled financially, but her mother made it a point to help Shania pursue music.
-Since Shania was a little girl, she always knew she would have a musical career.
+Her family struggled financially, but her mother made it a point to help Twain pursue music.
+Since she was a little girl, Twain always knew she would have a musical career.

-After her parents died, she began singing at a show in Ontario to make ends meet.
-From here, her career skyrocketed.
+After her parents passed, she showcased a demo tape with the help of her manager at work.
+From here, her career began to skyrocket.
 In 1993, she released Shania Twain, followed by The Woman in Me.

 Shania Twain is now an international country music star and television personality, but her roots will always be in Windsor, Ontario, Canada.